manman2e/-1/README.md

     --config configs/gaofen2.yaml --tile-size 512 --overlap 32
 ```

 Large images can be processed with tiling to avoid GPU memory issues.
-The script saves super-resolved outputs alongside the original filenames.
+GeoTIFF metadata such as channel count and data type are preserved when saving predictions so RGB+NIR products can be ingested directly into downstream pipelines.
 The `--config` flag is optional because checkpoints already store the training hyperparameters; supply it only when you want to override them.

 ## Configuration